uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 - Replace the Ship prefab in your script with the new prefab.
 - Build to your device to test.

+## Challenge

 ### Add multiple markers

-In the ship folder you can find two boats and 2 images.
+In the ship folder you can find another image in addition to the puddle image.
 Add both images to your image reference library and add to your script to a different boat for each image.

 #### Solution
 1. Add the second image to your image library and give it a different name.